Gunyo/ATA3-Tims_Journey_Around_The_World/README.md

 The user will receive 4 questions in each country they are in.
 Each questions answered correctly will give the player a point and once the player have 3 or more points, they can proceed to the next area.
 If not they are to restart the level again.
 When the player reach the end of the game after 4 areas, the terminal will close.

+Within the application the user may expect to receive error.
+This could be not installing the gems correctly, which effects the entire application because it requires specific gems to run.
+Furthermore, if the user inputs a random sets of letters and numbers, the the application will output an error as it is not handled for such instances.

 #